pizzacodr/filenamefrommq/README.md

 # Sample Shell Script for Running the Binary

-To easily run several versions of this code, the [runningProject.sh](./src/test/resources/runningProject.sh) batch script was created with the most common options.
+To easily run several versions of this code, the [runningProject.sh](./src/test/resources/runningProject.sh) bash script was created with the most common options.